Home Influencer Marketing influencer marketing

 Influencer Marketing is a hybrid of old and new marketing tools.
 It takes the idea of celebrity endorsement and places it into a modern-day content-driven marketing campaign.
 The main differentiator in the case of influencer marketing is that the results of the campaign are collaborations between brands and influencers.

-According to Influencer Marketing Hub's Influencer Benchmark Report 2024, the industry is evolving rapidly, with a notable 60% of marketers planning to increase budgets allocated to influencer marketing.
+According to our industry-leading Influencer Benchmark Report 2024, the industry is evolving rapidly, with a notable 60% of marketers planning to increase budgets allocated to influencer marketing.
+Our State of Marketing Report 2024 found that 43% of brands are shifting budgets towards smaller influencers for more authentic audience engagements.

 • Rapid Industry Growth: Influencer marketing is booming, with an expected industry value of $24 billion by the end of 2024.